huntermacias/huntermacias/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my updating my personal portfolio
+- 🔭 I’m currently working on my building full-stack web apps
 - 🤔 I’m looking for help with finding a full-time position
 - 💬 Ask me about my coding services
 - 📫 How to reach me: huntermacias20@gmail.com